Open-MBEE/doors-ng-mdk/README.md

 # dng-mdk

-This CLI tool allows you to export all the requirements from a Doors NG project into a self-contained RDF file.
-This tool also provides a command that will subsequently convert that exported project into a SysML model which can be uploaded to MMS.
+This CLI tool allows you to export all the requirements from a Doors NG project and load them into MMS.

 All schema-related information about the project, such as the names and object-type/datatype ranges of custom properties, are handled appropriately when creating the SysML model.
 This ensures data quality and model consistency no matter what type of project is exported, as long as the data conforms to the OSLC vocabulary (for Doors NG, this will always be the case).